alexanderchainsaw/tictactoe_terminal/README.md

 # <p align="center">Simple TicTacToe in the terminal</p>
 ![](https://github.com/alexanderchainsaw/demo_repo/blob/main/demo.gif)
-Simple tictactoe with score tracking and enumerated cells Checking for game completion is done by slicing the board and converting each slice into a set()
+Simple tictactoe with score tracking and enumerated cells.
+Checking for game completion is done by slicing the board and converting each slice into a set()